Here’s a sad fact about writing:

 4. Finish Paragraph One

-Now, add two to four sentences about why you are personally the best person to write what you write.
+Now, add 2–4 sentences about why you are personally the best person to write what you write.
 Mention your experiences, training, likes, dislikes, and relevant aspects of yourself and your personality.
 Do not mention the dry details of your accomplishments and qualifications.
 Keep this one warm and personal.

 Some options include talking about why you wrote your books, discussing what inspires you to write, geeking out about things you and your readers likely love, and calling out a cause you’re trying to support.
 Make each sentence sharp and punchy, preferably accomplishing two or more things with each word you choose.